ShinNoNoir/commonhit/README.txt

  	Script for reducing boilerplate in HIT designs.
  * lllight.js
  	A lightweight player for recording interactions with the YouTube player.
+ * llheatmap.js
+ 	A heat-map navigation bar that can be used in conjunction with lllight.js.

 Status: Experimental